arafatm/arafatm.github.io/_articles/agile/slack.md

 signal that they have no real vision, no idea of how to grow in the arena that they know best.

-A penny saved is not a penny earned.
+> A penny saved is not a penny earned.
 At least not all pennies saved.

 Because the R&D expenditure is investment, trimming it may succeed only in moving profit from next year’s bottom line to this year’s.

 # Part Two Lost, but Making Good Time

-Minimize time Minimize cost
+> Minimize time OR Minimize cost

 You have to pick one or the other.